eshmu/gphotos-upload/README.md

 # gphotos-upload
 Simple but flexible script to upload photos to Google Photos.
 Useful if you have photos in a directory structure that you want to reflect as Google Photos albums.

+## Usage

+`usage: upload.py [-h] [--auth  auth_file] [--album album_name]
+                 [--log log_file]
+                 [photo [photo ...]]

+Upload photos to Google Photos.

+positional arguments:
+  photo               filename of a photo to upload

+optional arguments:
+  -h, --help          show this help message and exit --auth  auth_file   file for reading/storing user authentication tokens --album album_name  name of photo album to create (if it doesn't exist).
+Any
+                      uploaded photos will be added to this album.
+  --log log_file      name of output file for log messages`

 ## Setup

 ### Obtaining a Google Photos API key